 - Use of restorative practices, particularly restorative circles and conferences, is an important tool in our approach.

-Seton is committed to future growth both inside and outside of New York City and will continue to seek ways to expand opportunities for children in underserved communities to access a character-building and academically-excellent education.
+Seton is committed to future growth both inside and outside of New York City and will continue to seek ways to expand opportunities for children in underserved communities to access an academically-excellent and character-building education.
 We are confident our model can be replicated across the country with the same high degree of success that the Brilla Schools Network has shown.